mlange-42/modo/docs/docs/src/guide/features/doctests.md

 But it also means that you can't use `mojo test` if you want to add attributes for your SSG, e.g. for line numbers, line highlights, or other features.

-The doc-testing feature of Modo🧯 and `mojo test` can be used in the same project without conflicts.
+The doc-testing features of Modo🧯 and `mojo test` can be used in the same project without conflicts.